Scheduling With Time Discounts: Introduction

-In \cref{sec:deterministic}, we provide a deterministic upper bound in \cref{thm:DeterministicUpperBound}.
-We then go on to present the novel $\imratio$-immediacy-biased algorithm.
-When setting $\imratio$ correctly, as dependent on $\discount$, the algorithm achieves the deterministic upper-bound we developed: its performance is optimal for $0 \leq \discount \lesssim 0.770018$.
-We call this range of discount values the ``semi-myopic'' regime.
+Our main results, which we also summarized in \cref{fig:CompetitiveRatios}, are as follows: \begin{itemize} \item \emph{Bounds for the discounted setting.} We upper bound the competitive ratios of both deterministic algorithms (in \cref{res:DeterministicUpperBound}) and randomized algorithms (in \cref{res:RandomizedUpperBound}), as dependent on the discount rate.
+In particular, these bounds can be seen as parameterized generalizations of \cite{hajek2001competitiveness} and \cite{bienkowski2011randomized} respectively.
+However, choosing a meaningful parameterization of the constructions, and extending the limit arguments for a general discount parameter requires careful attention.
+For $RDISC_{\discount}$, it requires a restatement of the potential argument condition, and a good choice of sampling distribution (for more details, see \cref{sec:RelatedWork} and the proof overviews of \cref{res:DeterministicUpperBound,res:RandomizedUpperBound}).

-In \cref{sec:randomized}, we provide a randomized upper bound of $1 - \frac{\discount}{4}$ in \cref{thm:RandomizedUpperBound}.
-We then show how to extend the randomized RMIX algorithm known from packet-scheduling \cite{rmix} to the discounted setting as $RMIX_{\discount}$.
-We see that on one hand, it performs better than the deterministic upper bound for any choice of $\discount$.
-On the other hand, this difference can be minuscule, especially for lower $\discount$ factors, and our optimal deterministic algorithm performs very close to our $RMIX_{\discount}$ there.
+\item \emph{A new deterministic algorithm.} In \cref{def:ImmediacyBiased}, we present our novel $\imratio$-immediacy-biased ($\imratio IB$) algorithm.
+When setting $\imratio$ correctly, we prove in \cref{res:GoldenGreedy} that the algorithm matches our deterministic upper-bound: its performance is optimal for $0 \leq \discount \lesssim 0.770018$.
+We call this range of discount values the ``semi-myopic'' regime. \end{itemize}